San Miguel de Gualdape: Settlement and failure

 Quejo's return marked the beginning of active preparation for a voyage of settlement led by Ayllón himself.
 He spent his own considerable fortune and even put himself into debt to outfit the expedition.
 A fleet consisting of six vessels carrying about 600-700 passengers and crew was assembled.
 Some women, children and enslaved Africans were included among the settlers.
 Two Dominican friars, Antonio de Montesinos and Antonio de Cervantes were brought along to minister to both the settlers and the natives.
-Montesinos was well known in Hispanola for his outspoken opposition to enslavement and mistreatment of the Indians.
+Montesinos was well known in Hispanola for his outspoken opposition to enslavement and mistreatment of the Native American Indians.
 Supplies and livestock, including cows, sheep, pigs and a hundred horses, were loaded and the fleet departed in mid-July, 1526.

 The large colonizing group landed in Winyah Bay on August 9, 1526 and encountered their first significant setback when their flagship, the Capitana, struck a sandbar and sank.
 There was no loss of life but a large portion of their supplies was lost.
-In addition, Francisco de Chicora and the other Indians brought along as interpreters and guides, deserted the fleet in the first few days and escaped into the woods.
+In addition, Francisco de Chicora and the other Native American Indians brought along as interpreters and guides, deserted the fleet in the first few days and escaped into the woods.
 Ayllón ordered a replacement vessel, La Gavarra, to be built, probably the earliest example of European-style boat building in what is now the United States.

-They looked for a suitable site to establish a settlement at nearby Pawleys Island but the soil was poor and a sparse Indian population offered little chance for profitable trade.
+They looked for a suitable site to establish a settlement at nearby Pawleys Island but the soil was poor and a sparse Native American Indian population offered little chance for profitable trade.
 Several reconnaissance parties were sent out in a wide search for better opportunities.
 Based on their reports, Ayllón decided to move about 200 miles south to a "powerful river", probably the Sapelo Sound in present-day Georgia.
 Early in September, the able-bodied men rode to the new site on horseback while the rest traveled by ship.
 When they reached Sapelo Sound, they began immediately to construct houses and a church to form a rough settlement.